andrew-d-gordon/sorting_by_frequency/README.md

 The demo runs with the backend and the client being served on the same domain.
 Code for the demo varies in `server/index.js` as well as `components/Form.js` in `client/` (in comparison to [main](https://github.com/andrew-d-gordon/sorting_by_frequency/tree/main)).
 These changes are present in the [herokuServerClient](https://github.com/andrew-d-gordon/sorting_by_frequency/tree/herokuServerClient) branch.

+Information regarding the design and algorithmic implementation for this application can be found in [docs/design.md](docs/design.md).

+As a design choice, all extraneous punctuation in the input is stripped, and all alphabetic characters are converted to lowercase.
+This procedure takes place at the processWords function within [`Form.js`](client/sorting_by_frequency/src/components/Form.js).

 # Example Run

 To start the server and client separately, follow the below steps: